Nevenall/foundry-advanced-layer-controls/devlog.md

 Ok, so we can propegate changes successfully, but we do have the issue with keeping things correctly in sync.
 If the GM sends a change and a new player joins we need the state to be correct especially to keep the UI correct.

 We need to set the initial state of the ui, and then respond correctly to updates.

-When something changes
+## 12.31.2020, danb

+A plan, we store the updates so we can replay them when a new player connects. rxjs subject?
+On shutdown we snapshot the events for startup so, there are stored local events and there are pushed events. mmm..all stored events are local, technically.

+resolve local changes with global changes

+- on startup
+  - we want the UI and canvas to match

+you know, what if we skip trying to persist the state? that would resolve a lot of things.